levkk/pg-replica-auditor/README.md

 ## Features

+### Assumptions
+These tests assume that `id` and `updated_at` columns exist and have indexes for efficient querying and that the table exists on both databases.

 #### Row comparison
-Given a table that exists on both primary and replica, runs row comparisons between primary and replica using two methods:
+Runs row comparisons between primary and replica using two methods:

 1. select 8128 rows at random between `MIN(id)` and `MAX(id)`,
-2. select all rows between `MAX(id)` and `MAX(id) - 1000`
+2. select all rows between `MAX(id)` and `MAX(id) - 1000`.

 #### Replica lag
-Checks for "replica lag" by comparing `MAX(updated_at)` on the givent able on both databases.
+Checks for "replica lag" by comparing `MAX(updated_at)` on the given table on both databases.

-These tests assume that `id` and `updated_at` columns exist and have indexes for efficient querying.

 ## Requirements